jsprague2001/redflaredev/README.md

 # Redflare Charts
 A vizulization framework based on D3.js

-*Add nice charts without writing any code*
+*Create nice charts without writing any code*

 Why would you use Redflare?